 Since the 90’s, Vinyl has developed into both an artist and a “cultural curator”.
 Focused primarily on life with his wife and two sons, he began producing works of art in what little downtime he had as a stay-at-home father.
 At first he made one-of-a-kind postcards, mailing them to friends around the world; then he started painting, eventually combining the two.

 In 2010, he was invited to contribute to the “London Calling” exhibition and fundraiser at London’s Ideas Generation Gallery in tribute to the artist/cartoonist Ray Lowry.
 Vinyl’s piece “Ammunition Box#1” got such a strong and positive response that he decided to take his art seriously and devote himself to it.
 Soon afterwards, at the suggestion of his then teenage son Jack, he started his soccer themed art blog “Is Saitch Yer Daddy,” devoted to his favourite team and lifelong passion — East London’s West Ham United.
-On the popular blog, which will end when The Hammers play their last game of the 2015/16 season, he produces a piece in reaction to every game the team plays.
+On the popular blog, which ended when The Hammers played their last game of the 2015/16 season, he produced a piece in reaction to every game the team played.

 Vinyl has had two one-man shows in England, one in London in 2013 featuring The West Ham themed “Saitches” and the other in Somerset summer of 2014 on the subject of England and The World Cup.
 He was also co-curator of the late Ian Dury’s first art exhibition “More Than Fair,” a retrospective shown at The Royal College of Art London.
 Vinyl’s debut U.S. exhibition, presented by Atlanta’s Vinson Art, at The Lighthouse Gallery in Decatur, Georgia, November 2014.

 In 2015 he also has participated in the “Secret 7” exhibition at Somerset House and produced the official poster for Record Store Day (U.S.A.)
 2015.
 This year thus far Kosmo has contributed to Janette Beckman’s “Punk Hip Hop Mash Ups” show at Chelsea College of Art, London and Secret 7″ 2016.
-On June 1st Vinyl started his new artistic adventure an Instagram “installation” titled “Cisco Kid vs Donald Trump”.
+On June 1st Vinyl started his new artistic adventure an Instagram “installation” titled “Cisco Kid vs Donald Trump” and will be showing a selection of these works at The Spring/Break Art Show, 4 Times Square, New York City, March 1st – 6th 2017.